jshimko/react-time-ago/README.md

 - '5 minutes ago' => formatter(5, 'minute', 'ago')
 - '1 year from now' => formatter(1, 'year', 'from now')

-The formatter function is a simple way to extend the functionality of React-Timeago to support any feature you may need from a fuzzy time display.
+The formatter function is a simple way to extend the functionality of React-Time-Ago to support any feature you may need from a fuzzy time display.
 The formatter function is expected to return a string.
 But it can also return any React component (or array of components) that would become the child of React-TimeAgo